Data Protection Centre/Microsoft 365/Microsoft 365 Retention Policy and Retention Label: A Complete Guide

 Pro tip

 Data in the Preservation Hold Library counts against your SharePoint storage quota.
 The total SharePoint storage limit per organization is set at 1TB plus 10GB x number of licensed Microsoft 365 users in your tenant.
-If you exceed the limit, you will have to purchase additional storage priced at $200/month/TB.
+If you exceed the limit, you will have to purchase additional storage priced at approximately $200/month/TB.
 To save on storage costs while retaining data, you can opt for a third-party cloud backup solution, like SysCloud.

 3. Microsoft 365 retention policy vs. retention label

-Retention settings from retention labels travel with the content if it is moved to a different location within your Microsoft 365 tenant.
-On the other hand, retention policies are bound to the content containers, and apply only to the content within.
-In addition, retention labels have the following capabilities that retention policies do not support:
+Retention settings from retention labels travel with the content if the content is moved to a different location within your Microsoft 365 tenant.
+On the other hand, retention policies are bound to the content containers (like a SharePoint site or an Exchange mailbox) and apply only to the content within.

 • Apply a default label for SharePoint documents